PU5HP/Medium/Structure.md

 💡

-You should not have your prod URL committed either in .env or in wrangler.toml to github wranger.toml should have a dev/local DB url .env should be in .gitignore
+You should not have your prod URL committed either in .env or in wrangler.toml to github wrangler.toml should have a dev/local DB url .env should be in .gitignore

 #### 4. Initialize the schema